apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/install-metaservice/config-ms.md

 under the License.
 -->

-MS is the abbreviation of MetaService, the Compute-storage decoupled component of Doris, which provides metadata management and query services.
+MS is the abbreviation of Meta Service, the Compute-storage decoupled component of Doris, which provides metadata management and query services.
 The configuration field in `DorisDisaggregatedMetaService` is MS.

 ## Simplest configuration